-1. The COMPANY shall invest approximately \$12,000,000 in the expansion to be constructed at 79 North Main Street, Fall River, MA.
-The COMPANY further agrees to use best faith efforts to retain two hundred seventeen (217+/-) full time employees and create five (5) new efforts to retain two hundred seventeen (7) years of the CITY issuing the COMPANY a Certificate of Occupancy.
+The COMPANY shall invest approximately \$12,000,000 in the expansion to be constructed at 79 North Main Street, Fall River, MA.
+The COMPANY further agrees to use best faith efforts to retain two hundred seventeen (217+/-) full time employees and create five (5) new fulltime jobs in Fall River within seven (7) years of the CITY issuing the COMPANY a Confificate of Occupancy.